Do you dream of one day working from home? Wish you could make it happen but don’t know where to begin?

 Working from home is a dream for millions of people.
 But for one reason or another not everyone is cut out for it.

-Before you make the plunge, read through the following advantages and disadvantages of working from home.
+Before you make the plunge, read through the following advantages and disadvantages of working from home to make sure you’d be a good fit for this lifestyle.

 Advantages of Working from Home

-No Commute – Take it from someone who drives and hour and fifteen minutes each way to work and home, commuting sucks.
+No Commute – Take it from someone who drives and hour and fifteen minutes each way to work and back home again: commuting sucks.
 It’s stressful and there are just so many better things you could do with that time.

 More Sleep – Lack of sleep makes people cranky and it can lead to health problems.
-If you don’t have to get up early to start your commute you can grab an extra hour or more of sleep.
+If you don’t have to get up ridiculously early to start your commute you can grab an extra hour or more of sleep every day.
+I work from home once in a while now, and boy is it nice to just crawl out of bed and boot up my laptop.

-Saving Money – With no commute you’ll save on gas and tolls.
+Saving Money – With no commute you’ll save on gas and tolls, as well as wear and tear on your car.
 You also won’t need to worry about your wardrobe since you can work in your pajamas if you want.
 Plus, you’ll save money on lunches out with coworkers.

 Disadvantages of Working from Home